Monday, Tuesday, Wednesday, Thursday and Friday.

 adult and women’s health.

-Brian – Back In Motion Physiotherapy
+Brendan – Back In Motion Physiotherapy

-Born and bred locally, Brian studied at Monash University across both Peninsula and Clayton campuses to complete his Bachelor of Physiotherapy (Hons) degree.
-With the majority of his university placements being held in the community and rehab setting, Brian has extensive knowledge in the assessment and treatment of orthopaedic and musculoskeletal presentations.
+Born and bred locally, Brendan studied at Monash University across both Peninsula and Clayton campuses to complete his Bachelor of Physiotherapy (Hons) degree.
+With the majority of his university placements being held in the community and rehab setting, Brendan has extensive knowledge in the assessment and treatment of orthopaedic and musculoskeletal presentations.
 His passion for rehabilitation stems from the work that sports physiotherapists do behind the scenes and believes that everyone should be afforded the same treatment to reach their goals!

 On Mondays and Fridays, we will have a physiotherapist from Back In Motion treating at the Aspendale Clinic from 1.30-3.30pm.